Jagdadler0/Muller_sitzplatz/README.md

 # Muller_sitzplatz

+## Process
+1. We wrote the Promt by hand
+2. Translated the Prompt via DeepL in the Schwarz Digits/ Lidl translator
+3. We pasted the Promt up until the functionality into DeepSeek's V3 and R1 Model with Reasoning turned on

 ## Promt
-Translated via DeepL in the Schwarz Digits/ Lidl translator

 ### German
 Ich möchte, dass du mir ein Programm in Java schreibst.